bertgoossens/node-velbus/README.md

 ```

 Place src/node.js and src/velbus-socket.js in the home/pi directory

-Start nodeserver on startup
+####Start nodeserver on startup

-Open and add the velserv command to the file /etc/rc.local before the exit line
+Open and add the node command to the file /etc/rc.local before the exit line

 ```sh
 $ su pi -c 'node /home/pi/node.js < /dev/null &'